majafilipsson/fake-news/README.md

 ### Project structure:

-- index.php - my main file where I will basically 'link'/require all other files; to be run in browser; will basically contain the structure 'require data.php, require header.php, require posts.php, require footer.php'
+- `index.php` - my main file where I will basically 'link'/require all other files; will basically contain the structure 'require data.php, require functions.php, require header.php, require articles.php, require footer.php'

-- data.php - file containing array with data concerning articles
+- `data.php` - file containing arrays with data concerning articles
-  - txt files - files containing text content of articles (to be linked to data.php)
+  - txt files - files containing text content of articles (to be linked to data.php) (to be found in folder 'content')
-  - img folder - folder containing images for articles (also to be 'linked' in data.php)
+  - img folder - folder containing images for project

-- posts.php - file containing foreach loop looping through articles and some html tags to structure content for each post (will be 'required' in index.php)
+- `articles.php` - file containing foreach loop looping through articles and some html tags to structure content for each post

-- header.php - Header for index.php, including html markup for nav bar
+- `header.php` - Header for index.php, including html markup for nav bar

-- footer.php - Footer for index.php
+- `footer.php` - Footer for index.php

-- functions.php - Contains getAuthor, compare, and getPblshDate functions
+- `functions.php` - Contains getAuthor, compare, and getPblshDate functions

-- content: Folder containing txt files with text content for each article
+### Testers

 ### TO-DO list: